Building a unified brand experience across channels

 Maintaining a consistent brand experience across channels doesn’t mean you have to do everything in-house.
 If you choose the right business to partner with, you can get help meeting customer expectations, while keeping your branding intact.

 For example, Uber Direct, the white-label delivery solution from Uber Eats, enables businesses to offer same-day delivery to their most loyal customers directly from their own website or app.
-Through a simple integration process, customers place orders on your existing sales channels, which you can fulfill with the help of drivers in Uber’s delivery network.
-Along the way, you can send your customers tracking updates that are customized to fit the look and feel of your brand.
+Through a simple integration process, customers place orders on your existing sales channels, which you can fulfil with the help of drivers in Uber’s delivery network.
+Along the way, you can send your customers tracking updates that are customised to fit the look and feel of your brand.
 This is an efficient way to expand the services you offer customers with third-party support, while keeping your branding intact.

 Even if you list your business on the Uber Eats app, where customers can browse multiple storefronts at once, you still have an opportunity to maintain a strong and consistent brand experience.
 In fact, some companies, like Shake Shack, combine a presence on the Uber Eats marketplace with Uber Direct to delight customers with efficient delivery, regardless of where they place their orders.

 Curious to learn how Shake Shack creates a unified brand experience across Uber Eats and their own channels?
-Listen to this conversation for tips, tricks, and best practices.
+Listen to this conversation for tips, tricks and best practices.

 For insights on effectively managing handovers with delivery people and offering a delivery experience that reflects positively on your brand, take this self-guided lesson on Merchant Academy.